bitcoindevkit/bdk/docs/adr/0003_canonicalization_algorithm.md

 5. A transaction with a higher last-seen has precedence.
 6. Last-seen values are transitive.
 A transaction's real last-seen value is the max between it's last-seen value all of it's descendants.

-Like Option 3's algorithm, we maintain two mutually-exclusive `txid` sets: `canoncial` and `not_canonical`.
+Like Option 3's algorithm, we maintain two mutually-exclusive `txid` sets: `canonical` and `not_canonical`.

 Imagine a method `mark_canonical(A)` that is based on premise 1 and 2.
 This method will mark transaction `A` and all of it's ancestors as canonical.
 For each transaction that is marked canonical, we can iterate all of it's conflicts and mark those as `non_canonical`.
-If a transaction already exists in `canoncial` or `not_canonical`, we can break early, avoiding duplicate work.
+If a transaction already exists in `canonical` or `not_canonical`, we can break early, avoiding duplicate work.

 This algorithm iterates transactions in 3 runs.